Best AI for SEO in 2026: Top Tools for Real SEO Work

 Best for: research-heavy SEO teams using Google Workspace.

-4) Grok: Best for fast angle generation and trend-style ideation
+4) Grok: best for angle generation and trend-style ideation

-Grok is not the first tool most teams choose for core SEO production, but it can be helpful for:
+Grok is not usually the first tool teams pick for core SEO production, but it can help when you need:

 • trend commentary,